 You need at least 4 people to play.
 In a larger group, you can create several teams of 4 people.
 First, prepare a sheet of paper, scissors, and a pen.
 Then you divide the sheet into four equal parts.
 Before you hand out the pieces of paper, write on one side of the sheet, what body part has to be drawn:

 - Lower body (except feet)

 Then each of the four players receives one of the pieces of paper and begins to draw.
 Finally, the pieces of paper are put back together and, at best, laughed at.
-If you play in two teams, you can decide who created the funniest creature.
+If you play in two teams, decide who created the funniest creature!

 Tip: The more creative and odd the sentences are, the funnier the story will be.

 To make a great first impression, you need to be able to communicate successfully with others.
 Engaging in conversation is the easiest way for a group of people to get comfortable and familiar with each other.
 And that’s where icebreaker games come into play!